cybersafe-dev/cybersafety-tool/content/survey.md

         - answer: Neutral
         - answer: Disagree
         - answer: Strongly disagree
     - statement: 3.
-My pupils feel they can come and talk to me about anything that happens to them online.
+I am confident that all children know that they can come and talk to me if anything upsets/bothers them online.
       responses:
         - answer: Strongly Agree
         - answer: Agree